As a lifelong back sleeper, pregnancy threw me for a loop. Suddenly I wasn’t supposed to sleep on my back anymore, and every position felt wrong.

 The Bottom Line

-The best maternity pillow is the one that works with your natural sleeping style.
+The best pregnancy pillow is the one that works with your natural sleeping style.
 Your needs might change as your pregnancy progresses, and that’s totally normal.

 Top Maternity Pillows by Sleeping Style